MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Intrinsic_Members.md

 System.Object
 ```

-As shown above, it starts with the most specific object type,
+The Output starts with the most specific object type, `System.IO.FileInfo`, and
-`System.IO.FileInfo`, and continues down to the most generic type,
+continues down to the most generic type, `System.Object`.
-`System.Object`.

 ## Methods